-Davis isn’t alone — the holiday season is often a challenging time . , a , and financial concerns can trigger an enormous amount of stress and exacerbate eating disorder thoughts and behaviors.
+Davis isn’t alone — the holiday season is often a challenging time for those affected by an eating disorder.
+Family dynamics, a heightened focus on food, and financial concerns can trigger an enormous amount of stress and exacerbate eating disorder thoughts and behaviors.

 For some families, the unusual amount of alone time with loved ones might set off alarm bells that someone could be struggling with a new or developing eating disorder.
 Maybe a family member has returned from college and something seems off with their behavior.
 Or perhaps a cousin, uncle, aunt, or friend is expressing or exhibiting food, weight, or exercise concerns that weren’t an issue in the past.

 So what can caregivers do when eating disorder signs rear their head over the holidays?

 The signs to look out for